Zilliqa/apidocs/source/index.html.md

 # Introduction

 [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC) is a remote procedure call protocol encoded in JSON.
 You can use this API to access data in Zilliqa nodes.
 The JSON-RPC API server runs on port 4201 on a Zilliqa lookup node.
-All API calls are POST requests made to port 4201 of the machine running the zilliqa node.
+All API calls are POST requests made to port 4201 of the machine running the Zilliqa node.

 All requests follow the standard json-rpc format and include 4 variables in the data object:
 ```